- Sara K Arnold

 The collective creation strengthens their self-confidence and sense of belonging.
 It is a way to reclaim traditions, to subtly challenge imposed norms while weaving a network of solidarity among craftswomen.
 This mutual support, inherent to the creative act, illustrates a form of empowerment that extends beyond the workshop: it is a concrete response to the erasures of feminine knowledge in historical narratives.

-In a context of growing ecological awareness, artisanal initiatives like Antic Mallorca show that traditions can be preserved in harmony with nature and local values.
-These craftswomen remind us that Mallorca is more than a mere tourist backdrop; it is a land where the past is honoured to redefine the future.
+In a context of growing ecological awareness, artisanal initiatives like Antic Mallorca show, once again, that traditions can be preserved in harmony with nature and local values.
+These craftswomen are the perfect illustration on how craftsmanship builds cross-generational relationships and connects people with their shared sense of place.

 Tatiana Sarasa’s Open Studio: Creativity Against Individualism